 Freeport, the largest publicly traded copper producer, said today it agreed to acquire Plains Exploration & Production Co.
-(PXP) and McMoRan Exploration Co.
-(MMR) for about $9 billion to diversify into energy by adding oil fields in the Gulf of Mexico.
+(PXP:US) and McMoRan Exploration Co.
+(MMR:US) for about $9 billion to diversify into energy by adding oil fields in the Gulf of Mexico.

 The amount of Freeport stock used as payment isn’t sufficient to require a vote by shareholders, Chief Executive Officer Richard Adkerson said on a conference call hosted by the Phoenix-based company.
 A vote would be “fair,” Hambro said on the call.
 BlackRock held at least 3.1 percent of Freeport on Sept.
 30, according to data compiled by Bloomberg.